MarkD833/Arduino-Digitalker-Shield/README.md

 | DT1056(7) | Standard vocabulary kit - details the words in ROMs SSR5 & SSR6 |
 | DTSW-500  | Digitalker vocabulary selection system (DVSS) (CP/M 2.2 application) |

 The SSR3 and SSR4 ROMs have yet to be found despite the best searches of other Digitalker enthusiasts.
+However, the DT1051 / DT1054 datasheet does list the phrases that are programmed into the SSR3 and SSR4 ROMs.

 The user manual for the DVSS also is proving elusive.
 The SSR3 and SSR4 ROMs could potentially be recreated using the DVSS software as the datasheet indicates that the DVSS software includes 500 words that could be used to create custom ROMs.

+# DVSS software user guide

+I've spent a bit of time with my RC2014 CP/M system and had the chance to experiment with the DVSS software.
+I've found out how to use it and even how to create my own ROMs for the Digitalker chip to use.

+I've put everything I've discovered into a PDF in the datasheets folder.
+My notes include a walkthrough to create your own custom ROMs.

 ## Version History